|VPN||AVG Secure VPN|

 Parent company caught collecting and selling user data

-In 2019, privacy experts discovered that Avast was using their antivirus products to harvest user data which was then sold to third parties.
+In 2019, privacy experts discovered that Avast was using their antivirus products to collect user data which was then sold to third parties.
 While the company claimed that the data they collected could not be used to identify or target you, every data record included a unique device ID.
 That ID was unique to each installation of Avast antivirus meaning that every bit of data collected could be assigned to a particular installed copy of antivirus.
 Further, the data that was collected was extremely detailed, including every every click the user made, and the exact millisecond they made that click.

 With that level of data gathering, buyers of Avast’s data would have a good chance of discovering a user’s actual identity by correlating device ID’d activities with activities of known users.
 Knowing that device ID xyz logged into your website at the exact same time that a user named Heinrich Long also logged in would make it easy to figure out that device ID xyz belongs to me.
 Voila!
 You can now connect all the data for that device ID with me, and get a ton of information about exactly what I do online.
 And of course, this information is very valuable to advertisers.